gostevedore/stevedore/README.md

 registry.stevedore.test/my-app:3.2.1-busybox1.36 ‣  b64792c17e4a:  Pushed
 registry.stevedore.test/my-app:3.2.1-busybox1.36 ‣  3.2.1-busybox1.36: digest: sha256:b1aa5de2f4bf9c031a2047a87fb5c556d0d436123316cad81078462648e58d4b size: 528
 ```

+## Examples
+The Stevedore project offers a collection of illustrative examples showcasing the usage of Stevedore.
+These examples can be found in the [examples](examples) folder, providing practical insights and guidance on utilizing Stevedore effectively.

 ## Contributing
 Thank you for your interest in contributing to Stevedore!
 All contributions are welcome, whether they are bug reports, feature requests, or code contributions.
 Please read the [contributor's guide in Stevedore documentation](https://gostevedore.github.io/docs/contribution-guidelines/) to know more about how to contribute.